Program Evaluation Services

 Learn more about the Cargill Global Scholars Program

-Learn more about the Alcoa Sustainability Research Initiative
+Learn more about the Alcoa Global Internship Program

-A two-year evaluation of IIE’s Scholar Rescue Fund (SRF) Iraq Project analyzes impact of the program on its grantees, on Iraq’s higher education and scientific research sectors, on the host countries’ academic communities, and, more broadly, on the field of emergency response for scholars.
+Between 2012 and 2015, we completed a comprehensive, mixed-methods evaluation of the Scholar Rescue Fund's Iraq Scholar Rescue Project.
+The evaluation looked at the impacts of the Iraq Project on its grantees, on Iraq's higher education and scientific research sectors, on the host countries' academic communities, and, more broadly, on the field of emergency response for scholars.

 Learn more about the Iraq Scholar Rescue Project